zkamvar/zkamvar/content/blog/2022-09-28-happy-cycling/index.md

 ### Technical Skills

-In terms of technical skills, I am an avid Linux user, an expert in R, proficient in python, I can hack around in JavaScript, XSLT, BASH, Make, and [I know enough C to be dangerous](../i-c-bugs/).
+In terms of technical skills, I am an avid Linux user, an expert in R[^exp], proficient in python, I can hack around in JavaScript, XSLT, BASH, Make, and [I know enough C to be dangerous](../i-c-bugs/).
 I also am proficient in creating GitHub actions workflows.
 Note that this is not an exhaustive list, but it gets at some of the skills I bring to the table in day-to-day operations.

 Now, let's think about the skills that I wish I had.
+And note, this is definitely not an exhaustive list.

+[^exp]: R is not my first programming language (:wave: PERL), but it is certainly
+      the one I am fluent in.
+After working in R for ten years with several packages on CRAN, having given several trainings, talks, and publications, I think I can call myself an expert without hubris.

+#### Security :lock:

 First and foremost: I wish I understood security better.
 Especially in a world where I'm making it easier for people to deploy lessons using The Workbench